Estimated reading time: 5 minutes

 The seat belt was designed to grab onto or engage the hip bones and secure an occupant in the seat.
 For the expecting mother prior to the end of her first trimester, this isn’t a big deal.
 During that time, baby is still pretty well protected down inside your pelvic structure.

-A review of studies over the past 15 years or so indicates there is a potential pregnancy and seat belt danger.
+A review of studies looking at pregnancy and driving over the past 20 years indicates there is a potential pregnancy and seat belt danger.
 (Download the guide, click the link to the right. >>>)

 This video explains pregnancy and seat belt danger

-Professor Ian Milson, Dept of Obstetrics and Gynecology Sahlgrenskan University Sweden, says “I think the most important to remember is that we know so little about what happens to pregnant women in car accidents.”
+Professor Ian Milson, Dept of Obstetrics and Gynecology Sahlgrenskan University Sweden, says “I think the most important thing to remember is that we know so little about what happens to pregnant women in car accidents.”
 In the US there are indications that more pregnant women die from car crashes than complications associated with pregnancy.

 “This is obviously something that is important for us to study closer,” Milson said.

-“Car crashes, potentially, can pose a danger to the baby at all stages of pregnancy,” Laura Thackray MSc Biomechanics & Computer Simulation Engineer VCSC.
+“Car crashes, potentially, can pose a danger to the baby at all stages of pregnancy,” said Laura Thackray MSc Biomechanics & Computer Simulation Engineer VCSC.
 It’s important to wear the seat belt as low as possible and with the shoulder portion mid-chest/mid-shoulder.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-Copyright 2019 Safe Ride 4 Kids.
+Copyright 2024 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.

 We originally published this post in February 2017.
 We updated the article for accuracy and comprehensiveness.